FoodHub shelved following administrative oversight between the USU and SRC - Honi Soit

 “Had the SRC contacted us during SSAF season or when we were setting our budget, we would have happily collaborated,” she said.

 Subsequently, the Vice Presidents confirmed to Honi that the first time the SRC contacted the USU regarding FoodHub was 7 February — one week before Welcome Week.
 SSAF applications for Semester 1, 2022 were due in late December 2021.
-Pappou said that “a SSAF application needed to be made on behalf of the USU”, indicating that both organisations assumed that the other was primarily responsible for taking initiative on the program.
+Pappou said that the SRC wasn’t aware “a SSAF application needed to be made on behalf of the USU”, indicating that both organisations assumed that the other was primarily responsible for taking initiative on the program.

 Although SRC President Lauren Lancaster found it “concerning that the USU [wasn’t] aware [that] they needed to submit a SSAF application”, she attributed the temporary hiatus of FoodHub to the fact that SSAF fees are distributed by the University.